GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/service-worker-lifecycle/index.md

 ## Idle and shutdown {: #idle-shutdown }

-Normally, Chrome terminates a service worker after one of the following conditions is met:
+Normally, Chrome terminates a service worker when one of the following conditions is met:

 -   After 30 seconds of inactivity.
 Receiving an event or calling an extension API resets this timer.
 -   When a single request, such as an event or API call, takes longer than 5 minutes to process.